neoforged/.github/primers/1.21.2/index.md

         - `getItemHeldByArm` - Returns the stack held by the specific arm.
         - `getEffectiveGravity` - Returns the gravity applied to the entity.
         - `canContinueToGlide` - Returns whether the entity can stil glide in the sky.
+        - `getItemBlockingWith` - Returns the stack the player is currently blocking with.
     - `WalkAnimationState#stop` - Stops the walking animation of the entity.
 - `net.minecraft.world.entity.ai.attributes`
     - `AttributeInstance`